zulu-alpha/zags/readme.md

 # Zulu-Alpha Game Server

-An ephemeral, short lived server that can be quickly run anywhere in the world with mods and easy configuration via environmental variables.
+An ephemeral, short lived Arma 3 server that can be quickly run anywhere in the world with mods and easy configuration via environmental variables.
 Designed to work with Azure, due it's widest region availability and SMB file servers and windows container support as a backup.

 ## Environment configuration